cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ### Linked arrays

-Linked array is an array of linked variables.
+A _linked array_ is an array of linked variables.
 A linked array must be initialized, and its elements cannot be modified after initialization.
-Processor variables are not allocated for linked array elements; the linked blocks themselves are used instead.
+Processor variables are not allocated for linked array elements; the linked variables themselves are used instead.

 There are two ways to initialize a linked array:

 * By listing the linked blocks: the array consists of the blocks listed.
 Either literal or symbolic names (or both) can be used; when using symbolic names, the actual type of the linked block must be specified by the parameter to the `linked` modifier; therefore, all symbolic block names in the array must refer to the same block type.
 * By specifying a range of linked blocks: the range must contain linked block names for both lower and upper bounds, the base block name must be the same in both link names, and the numerical index must be higher in the upper bound than in the lower bound.
 The array contains all linked blocks identified by the links in the given range.
 Both symbolic and literal names can be used.

-Linked arrays create both the array variable, and variables for each element of the array, even when specified by a range operator.
+Linked arrays create both the array variable and linked variables for each element of the array, even when specified by a range operator.
 The individual elements of the array are also available as individual variables in the program.
-When an exclusive range is used in the declaration, the block represented by the upper bound is not part of the array and is not created/declared by the declaration.
+When an exclusive range is used in the declaration, the linked variable corresponding to the upper bound is not part of the array and is not created by the declaration.

 Example: